nuxeo/nuxeo-bench-site/content/11b-documents.md

   - Aggregates

 For each major step (1B, 2B, 3B) we run some additional tests like:
 - Nuxeo std performance tests
 - Mixed workload (i.e. Bulk Import + CRUD)
-- Full Reindex
+- Full re-index
-- Bulk Updates
+- Bulk updates
 - Etc.

 <img src="/images/11b/06-steps-by-steps.png" alt="Step by step increasing volume" width="800px">

-#### Phase 2 & Volumize and test
+#### Phase 2 & Volumize and Test

-Phase 2, timewise, we could not afford to do the same step by step approach.
+Because of our time constraints, we could not afford to do the same step by step approach.

 So, we relied on what we learned during Phase 1 to define:
 - how to split the data in multiple repositories
 - what kind of hardware to use for each repository
 - how to index data for each repository

 So, unlike Phase 1, the Phase 2 benchmark contains fewer steps:
 - generate all the data
 - import and index 11B documents
 - test
 - scale down & re-test

-Because we wanted this benchmark to be a learning experience, we also used the long import process to test different import strategies:
+We wanted this benchmark to be a learning experience, so we also used the long import process to test different import strategies:
 - optimize data partitioning in Kafka to speed up the import
 - leverage MongoDB Read Preferences to increase throughput when reindexing
 - integrate indexing as part of the bulk import process
 - ...

 It may seem obvious, but 11 Billion documents is a lot, so we need to be careful with the import throughput.
 This is the reason why we choose to leverage cloud elasticity and define 2 different architectures:

 - one import architecture
   - using enough hardware to be sure we can import 11B documents in a reasonable time